-Our Boulder Dentist Covered by Medicaid Will Help Identify any Symptoms
+Our Dentist in Broomfield, CO, Will Help Identify any Symptoms

 Pregnancy can be an exciting and stressful experience.
 It comes with a host of unique medical conditions that can be both confusing and mysterious, especially for women who have never been pregnant before.

-Thankfully, it’s easy to stay on top of your medical needs – particularly your dental needs – with help from Total Dental Health Solutions; a trusted Boulder dentist covered by Medicaid.
+Thankfully, it is easy to stay on top of your medical needs – particularly your dental needs – with help from Total Dental Health Solutions and our trusted dentist in Broomfield, CO.
 Our clinic offers resources for pregnant women who are experiencing oral pain, bleeding, or other common conditions.

 Book your appointment today and express your concerns to an oral health team that cares about your needs.
-We understand how stressful it can be to experience tooth or gum problems during pregnancy, which is why we’ve compiled a short list of the most common dental issues pregnant women experience.
-Read on or reach out to a Boulder dentist covered by Medicaid at our clinic for more information.
+We understand how stressful it can be to experience tooth or gum problems during pregnancy, which is why we have compiled a short list of the most common dental issues pregnant women experience.
+Reach out to a dentist in Broomfield, CO, at our clinic for more information.

 If you notice your gums bleeding after brushing or flossing, it may not always mean that your teeth are in bad shape.
 Increased hormone levels caused by pregnancy can cause your body to respond poorly to any amount of plaque, creating a more severe reaction.
-We recommend using a soft bristle toothbrush, as well as gentler brushing techniques; however, you can also speak with a Boulder dentist covered by Medicaid at our clinic.
+We recommend using a soft bristle toothbrush, as well as gentler brushing techniques.
+You can also speak with a dentist in Broomfield, CO, at our clinic for further care.

 Women who have been pregnant before know that vomiting is one of the earliest and most reliable indicators of pregnancy.
 However, constant vomiting can wreak havoc on your teeth.
 Stomach acid damages tooth enamel and puts your teeth at risk for decay.

-If you’re immediately reaching for your toothbrush after vomiting, slow down.
+If you are immediately reaching for your toothbrush after vomiting, slow down.
 Rough brushing could exacerbate the acid on your teeth.
 Instead, try gargling with tap water and mouthwash.
 After an hour or so, you can brush your teeth.

-Contact our office to schedule your appointment with a dentist and have it covered by Medicaid.
-We serve families in Boulder, Colorado, and nearby areas.
+Contact our office to schedule your appointment with our dentist in Broomfield, CO.
+We serve families in Broomfield, Colorado, and nearby areas.